dwdas9/home/articles/Misc/ADFAndSynapseEvolution/ADF_SA_Evolution.md

 ## <span style="color: blueviolet;Font-family: Segoe UI, sans-serif;">Azure Synapse analytics</span>

 Similar to ADF, Azure Synapse Analytics has come a long way too from its days as SQL Data Warehouse.
 It's now a one-stop shop for all things analytics.
-Let's take a quick look at the journey it's been on, from start to where it is today:
+The table below shows some important milestones.

 | Period         | Milestone                             | Key Developments                                                                                         |
 |----------------|---------------------------------------|---------------------------------------------------------------------------------------------------------|